6 Ways to Adjust Screen Brightness on Your Windows 10 PC

 Finally, tick Lower screen brightness while in battery saver.
 It’s not possible to set what brightness level is used, but hopefully, Microsoft will add that in a future Windows 10 update.

-Automatically Adjust Brightness for Power Plan
+3. Automatically Change Brightness for Power Plan

 You can have different brightness depending on whether your computer is charging or running off the battery.
 To conserve battery, set a dimmer brightness level when it’s not plugged in.